 “Visited is probably revisionist language,” Rob interrupted as he passed in front of the shrine.
 “I believe the gods were much more violent than they let on…” He had more to say, but he disappeared around the other side once more.

 “Plowr battled at the corners!”
 Bonswario declared dramatically, shaking the ball.
-“He slayed the eight mightiest of the akers what lived there.
+“He slayed the eight mightiest of the akers that lived there.
 From their bodies, with a chisel the size of a fauce, he hewed the tiles and imbued them with the defining powers of the corner lands!
-Our shape be the shape thanks to his deed.”
+Our shape is the shape thanks to his deed.”

 “I like akers,” Ladyfish protested.
 “Hope those big folk didn’t kill ‘em for it.
 Like to think theys gave theyselves up willing-like.”